 How to Get Life Insurance in a Defined Benefit Plan [Template]

-Looking to Get $100,000+ Into Retirement?
+Looking to Get Life Insurance Into a Retirement Plan?

 If you fall under the following categories, you should consider taking a life insurance-based defined benefit plan.
 This is an excellent option for business owners and entrepreneurs who would like: